The period between 2500 BCE and 1500 BCE saw Ancient Egypt go through periods of division and weakness, and of unity and strength.

 When Montjuhotep reunified the country at the start of the Middle Kingdom, he seems to have left many of the local ruling families in place, and the provinces remained in the hands of what were essentially hereditary princes throughout the Middle Kingdom period.

 Much of the Nile valley fell under the sway of rulers again based at Thebes, known to history as the 17th dynasty (c.
-1641-1759 BC).
-An ambitious king of Thebes, Kamose, set about reuniting the “Black Land” in about 1540 BC.
+1641-1759 BCE).
+An ambitious king of Thebes, Kamose, set about reuniting the “Black Land” in about 1540 BCE.